Jewellery of the Royal Family: A Garrard History

 Queen Alexandra’s Wedding Parure

 Queen Alexandra’s pearl and diamond wedding parure was a wedding present from Albert Edward, Prince of Wales, the future King Edward VII.
-Sadly, after Alexandra’s death without a will, the tiara was lost.
-Today, only the earrings, brooch and necklace survive.
+Today, only the earrings, brooch and necklace are in the Royal Collection.
 Catherine, Princess of Wales wore the necklace for the first time at the Netherlands State Banquet in 2018.

 Queen Alexandra’s Collet Necklace